chemodun/X4-ProtectSector/README.md

 - Not recommended to use single ship - the fleet is always better.
 - `Mimic` order in a fleet is fully supported.
 But, again, not set single ship to mimic mode - use the fleet instead.
 - The `Lost Ship Replacement` feature of version `7.50` is fully supported.
+- The own (`experimental`) oder for station attacks is available.
+- The workaround for player ships repairing/restocking not only in current sector is implemented.

 ## Download